databrickslabs/ucx/README.md

 ```

 If a customer want's to revert the cluster remap done using the [`cluster-remap` command](#cluster-remap-command) they can use this command to revert
-its configuration from UC to original one.It will iterate through the list of clusters from the back up folder and reverts the
+its configuration from UC to original one.It will iterate through the list of clusters from the backup folder and reverts the
 cluster configurations to original one.This will also ask the user to provide the list of clusters that has to be reverted as a prompt.
 By default, it will revert all the clusters present in the backup folder